akauppi/rg4esm/README.md

 # Raygun for ESM capable browsers

-A re-packaging of [Raygun4js](https://www.npmjs.com/package/raygun4js) intended for projects that use browser native ECMAScript Modules (ESM).
+A re-packaging of [`raygun4js`](https://www.npmjs.com/package/raygun4js) intended for projects that use browser native ECMAScript Modules (ESM).

+>Note: This repo refers to `raygun4js` as the "plain client/API".

 ## File system